HubSpot/sprocket/README.md

 ```
 obj_list_to_dicts(objects)
 ```
-objects <= list of instances of resource’s model_class
+`objects` list of instances of resource’s model_class

 Returns a list of dictionary representations of the objects, converted using obj_to_dict().